 Suppose the estimated percent of people 25 years or over with a bachelor's degree or higher in Louisiana is 23.2033 from the PUMS data and the base of the estimated percentage is 3,096,763.
 To calculate the standard error, we use the percent formula for Totals and Percentages.
-The design factor (from Attachment A-20) for "Educational Attainment" is 1.4.
+The design factor for "Educational Attainment" is 1.4.